Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: VHS driven transition

-Thus, the competition between kinetic and exchange energy near the VHS around $\nu = -0.75$ may drive a transition from the valley-imbalanced metal to a valley-polarized phase as the carrier density decreases, potentially explaining the resistive peak observed near this filling.
-This however, leaves the question of why the resistive peak appears to disperse with magnetic field with a slope of around $-0.5$.
+Either explanation, however, leaves the question of why the resistive peak appears to disperse with magnetic field with a slope corresponding to a Chern number $C=-0.49 \pm 0.08$.
 This can be explained because it is a transition into a state with nonzero Chern number.
 In the quantum Hall context one example of this is a plateau transition between different IQH states.
-In the presence of long-range smooth disorder landscape, transport at the plateau transition can be understood as the percolation of domain boundaries separating regions with different Chern numbers (and thus different densities)~\cite{Wang:2014,Kazarinov:1982,Trugman:1983,Prange:1982,Joynt:1984}.
+In the presence of a smooth, long-range disorder landscape, transport at the plateau transition can be understood as the percolation of domain boundaries separating regions with different Chern numbers (and thus different densities)~\cite{Wang:2014,Kazarinov:1982,Trugman:1983,Prange:1982,Joynt:1984}.
 Thus the transition can be expected to disperse with the magnetic field.
-Indeed, when the Berry phase (in units of $2\pi$) on the valley polarized side at $\nu = -0.75$ is computed, it is found to be around $-0.7$ (see Fig.~\ref{fig:DOS} b).
+Indeed, when the Berry phase (in units of $2\pi$) on the valley-polarized side at $\nu = -0.83$ is computed, it is found to be $-0.77$, see the inset of Fig.~\ref{fig:DOS}(a).
 So it is perhaps not surprising that the transition appears to disperse at a slope close to this value.